Describing what is VoIP along with VoIP Network Components.

 IPPBX :

-The IPPBX is a device that is mainly used in call centers for bulk calling using SIP trunking.
+The IPPBX device is mainly used in call centers for bulk calling using SIP trunking.
 It is the hardware and software for VoIP.

 VoIP to PSTN gateway: